MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnspv2lookupservicebegin.md

 <h3><a id="Forming_Queries"></a><a id="forming_queries"></a><a id="FORMING_QUERIES"></a>Forming Queries</h3>
 The
 <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/ns-winsock2-wsaqueryset2w">WSAQUERYSET2</a> structure is used as an input parameter to
 <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nc-ws2spi-lpnsplookupservicebegin">NSPv2LookupServiceBegin</a> to qualify the query.
-The following table lists <b>WSAQUERYSET2</b> member names and describes how the
+The following table lists **WSAQUERYSET2** member names and describes how the
-<b>WSAQUERYSET2</b> is used to construct a query.
-Members labeled as optional and dependent on the requirements of the NSPv2 provider may be supplied as a <b>NULL</b> pointer when unused as a search criteria by the namespace provider.
+**WSAQUERYSET2** is used to construct a query.
+Members labeled as optional and dependent on the requirements of the NSPv2 provider may be supplied as a **NULL** pointer when unused as a search criteria by the namespace provider.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/WinSock/name-resolution-data-structures-2">Query-Related Data Structures</a>.

 <table>
 <tr>